survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

   webpack 5.4.0 compiled successfully in 7209 ms
 ```

 This change gave a separate file that contains the runtime.
 In the output above it has been marked with `runtime` chunk name.
 As the setup is using `MiniHtmlWebpackPlugin`, there is no need to worry about loading the runtime ourselves as the plugin adds a reference to `index.html`.
 Try adjusting `src/index.js` and see how the hashes change.
-This time around it should **not** invalidate the vendor bundle, and only the runtime and app bundle names should become different.

 Starting from webpack 5, the tool will take your browserslist definition into account when generating the runtime.
 See the _Autoprefixing_ chapter for an expanded discussion.
 In webpack 5, it's possible to use `target` to define in which format the runtime is written.
 Setting it to `es5` would emit ECMAScript 5 compatible code while setting to `es2015` would generate shorter code for the newer target.
 The setting also affects the _Minifying_ process.